 You know what they say: It never hurts to ask.
 Many consumers don’t know this advice applies to credit cards.
-By calling your provider with targeted questions, you could save money, and even boost your credit score.
+Call your provider with targeted questions and you could save money — or even boost your credit score.

 There are benefits to asking your card issuer the right questions.
 However, it’s not always easy to know which questions to ask — especially because there are specific things to know about particular cards.

 Knowing a few broader questions, however, is a good place to start.
 Check out a few general questions to help you out across the board.